zestedesavoir/latex-template/documentation.md

 |`\levelSixTitle` | *n.a.* |  `\subparagraph` | `\paragraph` |
 |`\levelSevenTitle` | *n.a.* | *n.a.* |  `\subparagraph`|

-For introduction and conclusion, macross are also defined.
+For introduction and conclusion, macros are also defined.
 They don’t take parameters and they print "Introduction" or "Conclusion".

 | | `small` | `middle` | `big` |
 |-|---------|----------------|-----|